Skip to content

 Immigration officers also work for their respective government and they may be part of the same agency as customs officers.

 Nowadays some airports use immigration e-gates.
 These are automated gates that scan your passport and your fingerprints, and take a picture of you.
-They are designed to speed up the immigration process and cut queues.
+Although they’re designed to speed up the immigration process, e-gates can be really slow.

-What happens during customs for a connecting flight?
+What happens during security and immigration procedures for a connecting flight?

-Instead of security, you might go straight to immigration where your passport and any other travel documents, such as a transit visa, will be checked.
+Immigration officers will check your passport and any other travel documents, such as a transit visa.

-The immigration officer might ask to see a customs declaration form.
-If this is required, you will either have been given one to fill out on the plane before you landed, or forms will have been distributed while queuing for immigration.
+They might also ask to see a customs declaration form.
+If so, you’ll either have been given 1 to fill out on the plane before you landed, or forms will have been handed out while queuing for immigration.

 Customs declaration forms normally ask for details of your trip.
-This can include the reason why you’re traveling, your final destination and how much cash you are traveling with.
+This can include the reason why you’re traveling, your final destination and how much cash you’re traveling with.

-Further inspection will include more luggage and body scans.
-Officers might check your person and luggage for chemical residues too.
-They may also search your luggage and person manually.
+If you’re chosen for further inspection this could include more luggage and/or body scans.
+Officers might test your person and luggage for chemical residues as well.
+And they may also search your luggage and person manually.

-Customs officers might also ask you questions about your trip and want to see your travel documentation.
+Security officers might also ask you some questions about your trip and want to see your travel documentation.
 If for any reason they want even more information, you might be interviewed in a private room.
-However, this is only likely if they spot something in the scans.
+Although this is only likely to happen if they spot something really suspicious in the scans.

 If for any reason you are caught with a prohibited item, then you could be fined or charged.
 The severity of the punishment will depend on what the item is.